gjermundgaraba/bjaanes.github.io/_posts/2017-05-14-use-cases-for-augmented-reality.md

 # Navigation

 Navigation without having to glance at your phone or GPS device?
 Sure.
 Indoor turn-by-turn navigation?
 Yeah, that sounds useful.

+I think navigation could be an immersive experience that is truly useful.
+Information and turn-by-turn navigation overlaid on the world can be done with AR.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X5bzMm-vEIs" frameborder="0" allowfullscreen></iframe>